 Click here to review the curriculum.

 Clinical education is a significant and integral component of the professional radiologic technology curriculum.
-Henry Ford Hospital Main Campus is the exclusive clinical site for the program and provides students with the opportunity to meet all of their ARRT general radiography and fluoroscopic competency requirements needed in order to pursue national registration, including additional experience in advanced imaging modalities.
+WSU Radiologic Technology students earn 30 hours of clinical experience per week throughout the entire professional program.
+Henry Ford Hospital Main Campus in Detroit is the exclusive clinical site for the program and provides students with the opportunity to meet all of their ARRT general radiography and fluoroscopic competency requirements needed in order to pursue national registration, including additional experience in advanced imaging modalities.